Cholesky decomposition: Matrix inversion

+Data Imputation

+Cholesky decomposition can also be used to impute data.
+Variations of the expectation maximization algorithm among other data imputation algorithms, make use of Cholesky decomposition.

 Computation

 There are various methods for calculating the Cholesky decomposition.
 The computational complexity of commonly used algorithms is O(n^{3}) in general.
 The algorithms described below all involve about (1/3)n^{3} FLOPs (n^{3}/6 multiplications and the same number of additions) for real flavors and (4/3)n^{3} FLOPs for complex flavors, where n is the size of the matrix A. Hence, they have half the cost of the LU decomposition, which uses 2n^{3}/3 FLOPs (see Trefethen and Bau 1997).

 Which of the algorithms below is faster depends on the details of the implementation.
 Generally, the first algorithm will be slightly slower because it accesses the data in a less regular manner.

 The Cholesky decomposition was shown to be numerically stable without need for pivoting.

 The Cholesky algorithm

 The Cholesky algorithm, used to calculate the decomposition matrix L, is a modified version of Gaussian elimination.